papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

  - Log in.
  - Click on the Pivotal Director Tile (vSphere).
  - Click the tab labeled  `status`.
 Here is the list of VMs deployed by the platform and the current status.
- - Note the IP of the  `Ops Manager Director`  job down; this is the Director.
+ - Note the IP of the  `Ops Manager Director`  job down: this is the Director.
 The director has the knowledge of all kubernetes clusters deployed.
  - Click the tab labeled  `credentials`.
 Here is the Pivotal Director credentials that the platform auto generates when deploying tiles.
  - Click  `Link to Credential`  under Director Credentials.
  - Note the  `identity`, and  `password`  down.
 This is the username and password we will use to connect to the Director.